Seth-Harlaar/financial-api/README.md

 # financial-api
 An API written in JavaScript for keeping records of transactions on a users debit/credit card.
-Served via express.js with a MySQL database for persisten storage.
+Served via express.js with a MySQL database for persistent storage.

+The motivation for this project is to create a personal storage for all a user's transactions and to have them easily accessible via an API.

 Tech stack:
 - express.js